cherdt/foocoin/README.md

 Then visit http://localhost:8000 in your favorite web browser.

-### TODO
+### Running on Linux (Debian flavors)

+In this directory (i.e. the same directory as the README.md file on your locally-cloned repo):

-First, make sure you have the dependencies installed:
+Make sure you have the dependencies installed:

-TODO: determine dependencies
-??? php sqlite3 what all else???
+    apt install php7.3-sqlite3

+Install Composer.
+I followed the steps at https://getcomposer.org/download/

+Set up the project with Composer:

-composer update
+    php composer.phar update
-composer dump-autoload -o
+    php composer.phar dump-autoload -o

-In this directory, run PHP's built-in web server:
+Run PHP's built-in web server:

     php -S localhost:8000

+Visit http://localhost:8000/init.php to initialize the SQLite database.

 Then visit http://localhost:8000 in your favorite web browser.